dataArtisans/flink-training-web/exercises/timePrediction.md

 ### Input Data

 This exercise is based on a stream of taxi ride events.
-The [Taxi Data Stream instructions]({{ site.baseurl }}/exercises/taxiData.html) show how to setup the `TaxiRideSource` which generates a stream of `TaxiRide` events.
-The stream of taxi ride events should be filtered for events that start and end in New York City.

-If you have implemented the exercise that [writes to and reads from Kafka]({{site.baseurl}}/exercises/toFromKafka.html), you can also implement to read data from the Kafka topic of cleansed taxi rides.
+Since the `TaxiRideSource` that we used so far is not able to checkpoint its internal state, we are using the `CheckpointedTaxiRideSource` for this exercise. `CheckpointedTaxiRideSource` is used similar to `TaxiRideSource` except that it does not accept a `maxServingDelay` parameter.

 ### Expected Output